cablehead/stacks/README.md

 ### To release

-- delete

-- delete from stack
-    - and because its fork by default: that just means from the stack, not the outer item

 - while in stack, new items go to that stack

 - Copy entire stack puts the entire stack on the clipboard, but doesn't save it